Cover photo by Ryan Tippett.

 Habitat

-In the atlas region, this species inhabits a variety of bushveld vegetation types in the Savanna Biome, as well as Sand Forest and mangrove swamps.
-It seems to prefer moist, wooded, low-lying areas where it lays its eggs under leaf litter next to shallow pans, pools and streams.
+In South Africa, the Brown-backed Tree Frog inhabits a variety of bushveld vegetation types in the Savanna Biome.
+It is also known to occur in Sand Forest and mangrove swamps.
+It appears to prefer moist, wooded, low-lying areas where it lays its eggs under leaf litter next to shallow pans, pools, and streams.
 It has been recorded from relatively high altitudes in southern Malawi to sea level along the KwaZulu-Natal coast.

 Behaviour